toestre/hugo-asciidoctor-devcontainer/README.md

 # Hugo & Asciidoctor development container for VS Code

+This image runs [Hugo](https://gohugo.io/) in a docker container.
+As also [Asciidoctor](https://asciidoctor.org/) is installed you can use this markup language instead of Markdown to create awesome websites.

 Clone this repository into your project if you want to use this devcontainer.
-Alternatively, donwload and copy the `.devcontainer` folder and all its files into your project folder.
+Alternatively, download and copy the `.devcontainer` folder and all its files into your project folder.

 The devcontainer uses the Docker image [`tisasiju/hugoadocdevcontainer`](https://hub.docker.com/r/tisasiju/hugoadocdevcontainer).
-This image is built on the image [`klakegg/hugo`](https://hub.docker.com/r/klakegg/hugo).
+This image is built on the image [`klakegg/hugo:0.92.1-ext-asciidoctor`](https://hub.docker.com/r/klakegg/hugo).
 GitHub Repo to that image found [here](https://github.com/klakegg/docker-hugo).
+The image from which I started offers the _extended Hugo edition_ which offers some additional features.

 I've added further packages and tools on top of that image: